FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Configuration_Guide/_index.md

 ### Configuring APPC/CPIC resources

-<span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> uses the CPIC programming Interface to communicate over SNA networks.
+{{< Gateway/componentshortname  >}} uses the CPIC programming Interface to communicate over SNA networks.
 In CS5, this API is based on the APPC interface.
-The following APPC resources enable <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> to operate with SNA:
+The following APPC resources enable {{< Gateway/componentshortname  >}} to operate with SNA:

 -   Local LU
 -   Partner LU (on remote node)